fau-is/IntroCS/HashTable/README.md

 {% next "Hash functions" %}

 CS50s course material touches hash functions as well as their areas of application briefly.
-Nevertheless, a hashtable is the best coding task to come up and implement your own hash function.
+Nevertheless, a hashtable is the best coding task in order to come up and practice implementing your own hash function.

 In short a hash function is a mathematical function that converts an input value into a fix sized numeric value.
 The values that are being returned by any hash function are called hash values.